potassco/potassco.github.io/index.md

 # Development

-The source code of our projects are available on [github.com/potassco](https://github.com/potassco/).
+The source code of our projects is available on [github.com/potassco](https://github.com/potassco/).
 Legacy code can be found in the subversion repository on [sourceforge.net/p/potassco/code](https://sourceforge.net/p/potassco/code).

 # Labs